|From left, Michael Morton's mom, Michael Morton, Rachel Pecker '13, and Nina Morrison, senior staff attorney at the Innocence Project|

 Cardozo alumna Rachel Pecker '13 worked on the case as a student and intern in the Innocence Project.
 Here, she recounts her experience on the case, and what it was like to be there when Morton was freed.
-Her reflection is on behalf of Morton’s memoir, Getting Life: An Innocent Man’s 25-Year Journey From Prison to Peace, being released on July 8.
+Her reflection is on behalf of Morton’s memoir, Getting Life: An Innocent Man’s 25-Year Journey From Prison to Peace, which was released in July.
 Learn more about Morton's book and purchase a copy here.

 "The summer of my 1L year, like 10 previous law students before me, I was assigned to work on Michael Morton’s case as an Innocence Project clinic student.
 I combed through thousands of documents – reading every word on every page of documents filling boxes piled around me – in search of any evidence that would help free Michael.
 And then we found them, a few documents, buried for more than two decades, because the prosecution had wrongly withheld them from the defense.
 At the same time, DNA test results finally came back, proving conclusively that Christine’s and another man’s, not Michael's, DNA were on evidence from the crime scene.

 I remember the ache of being on a call with Michael weeks prior when we had to tell him we had no good news to share.
 And then I remember the whirlwind of events and calls when we told him the amazing news: he'd be free in only a few days.